the1lab/1lab/src/1Lab/Univalence/SIP.lagda.md

-A structure is said to be **univalent** if a homomorphic equivalence of structures `A`, `B` induces a path of the structures, over the univalence axiom --- that is, if `is-hom`{.Agda} agrees with what it means for "S X" and "S Y" to be equal, where this equality is dependent on one induced by univalence.
+A structure is said to be **univalent** if a homomorphic equivalence of structures `A`, `B` induces a path of the structures, over the univalence axiom --- that is, if `is-hom`{.Agda} agrees with what it means for "S X" and "S Y" to be identified, where this identification is dependent on one induced by univalence.

 ```agda
 isUnivalent : Structure ℓ S → Type _